shtokin/url-shortener-exercise/readme.md

 ##Installation
 - Create MySQL database.
-- `git clone`
+- Run `git clone` from cmd.
-- Check if *.env* file exist.
-If not - create it from *.env.example* file.
+- Check if .env file exist.
+If not - create it from .env.example file.
-- Check configuration in file *.env*
+- Check configuration in file .env.
-- `composer install`
+- Run `composer install` from cmd.
-- `php artisan key:generate`.
+- Run `php artisan key:generate` from cmd.
-- `php artisan migrate`.
+- Run `php artisan migrate` from cmd.
 - Run `php artisan serve` to use PHP's built-in development server.
-By default it starts at localhost:8000.
-Or you can use Apache web server instead,
+By default it starts at localhost:8000,  you can use Apache web server instead.

 ##Environment requirements